Former tower, station, and tunnel location

 seen a train for a while due to another flood a few years prior.

-Nothing much exists of either right-of-way today, and I don't even know if
+Nothing much exists of either right-of-way today, although the tunnels are

 OK, update 2020: at least in 2009, the tunnels were still there, and you can